Toledo Water Quality

-We have an advanced warning system for early detection we did not have in August 2014 with buoys and sondes that allows us to implement operational changes prior to the microcystin reaching the Collins Park Water Treatment Plant.
+We have an advanced warning system for early detection with buoys and sondes that allows us to implement operational changes prior to the microcystin reaching the Collins Park Water Treatment Plant.

 Raw water conditions are being monitored carefully with data collection sondes all located prior to the treatment plant: nearby the intake crib in Lake Erie, in the intake crib and at the Low Service Pump Station.

 We will continue to closely monitor water conditions in the intake crib in Lake Erie.
 The Ohio Environmental Protection Agency, Great Lakes Observing System, plus university research teams, all join Toledo water treatment professionals in monitoring lake water conditions to provide early warning of potential Harmful Algal Blooms that would affect drinking water supplies.

 The quality of water at Toledo's intake crib is monitored 24 hours a day the through sondes.
 Intake water samples are taken at least once a day, with testing of all daily samples timed according to the characteristics of the water.
 When conditions warrant, testing is increased.